-The planting strategy for 101 Camley Street responds to local context.
-Planting reflects the wildness of local surroundings including Camley Street Natural Park, creating a beautiful and ecologically rich series of green pockets and communal gardens.
-The planting palette includes a mix of shade loving and evergreen species consisting of a blend of ferns, grasses and glossy ground cover for all year round interest.
-The concept draws inspiration from a naturalist planting style, evoking a lush woodland appearance with native species bringing ecological benefits for insects and pollinators.
-Plant communities are arranged in a matrix style effect that allows them to self-sustain with minimal maintenance.
+The planting strategy for the Canalside Gardens responds to local context.
+Planting reflects the wildness of local surroundings including Camley Street Natural Park, creating a beautiful and ecologically rich green pocket.
+The planting mix includes shade loving species compromising of a matrix of ferns, grasses and glossy ground cover for year-round interest.
+Plant communities arranged in a matrix style effect allows them to self-sustain with reduced maintenance requirements.
+High densities of evergreen plants will provide form and structure throughout the year.
+The planting scheme includes a beautiful and ecologically rich mix of native plants to enhance local ecology.
+Species identified as good pollinators have also been incorporated to provide forage for a wide variety of pollinating insects.
+Flowering wall climbers are spaced at regular intervals to spread along the boundary wall creating a beautiful green curtain and help soften this imposing feature.
 The planting design has been developed to achieve the following objectives:

-- To create visual interest for as much of the year as possible and complement the adjacent hard materials. - To introduce biodiversity and benefits for wildlife. - Plant species have been chosen for self-sustaining qualities and species combined for an effective low maintenance plant community. - Plant species have been chosen to respond to local microclimates such as deep shade or underneath existing mature trees.
+- To create visual interest for as much of the year as possible and complement the adjacent hard materials. - To introduce biodiversity and benefits for wildlife. - Plant species have been chosen for self-sustaining qualities and species combined for an effective low maintenance plant community. - Plant species have been chosen to respond to local microclimates such as deep shade, underneath existing mature trees or adjacent to the existing boundary wall.